 your healthcare provider about all medicines you take, including over-the-counter

-medicines.
-Ask whether you need to stop taking any medicine beforehand.
-Do not eat
+medicines and any vitamins or herbal supplements.
+Ask whether you need to stop taking

-or drink anything after midnight before your surgery.
+eating or drinking anything for the specific time before your surgery.

 You may need some routine tests before the procedure.
 These may include: